IArrival & Welcome

 The Lessons

-The day moves through six lessons the tradition has refined over centuries.
-Each is a way of pointing the heart back toward Allah.
-Each is something we'll experience directly, not just study.
-The Arabic terms here are doorways into the lessons themselves.
+This retreat moves through lessons on Islamic spirituality the tradition has refined over centuries.
+Each concept we touch is a way of pointing the heart back toward Allah.
+The Arabic terms here are doorways into living practice, ways of carrying the self through a deeper connection with our reality and with Allah.

 The Self.
 The door we begin at.